-The curriculum of the Master’s Degree Programme in Global Health Management is designed to ensure and support the progressive professional and personal growth of students who benefit from a productive learning experience: lessons, case studies, group work sessions, and a high-level faculty comprised of both academics and professionals.
+The curriculum of the Master’s Degree Programme in Healthcare Business Management is designed to ensure and support the progressive professional and personal growth of students who benefit from a productive learning experience: lessons, case studies, group work sessions, and a high-level faculty comprised of both academics and professionals.

 During the Master’s Degree Programme, students receive constant support from the Career Service Office that helps them increase their employability and find a curricular internship.

-The induction week is an introductive week to the Master’s Degree Programme in Global Health Management during which students can settle in and familiarise themselves with life on campus.
+The induction week is an introductive week to the Master’s Degree Programme in Healthcare Business Management during which students can settle in and familiarise themselves with life on campus.
 Ice-breaking labs, seminars, workshops, and presentations allow students to meet their classmates and get a better idea of the services offered by Luiss Business School, as well as curricular and extracurricular activities.

 General management courses aim to give all students the necessary business management foundations in order to better understand new concepts that will be introduced during the core and advanced courses.
 The general management courses provide students with an overview that is highly useful upon entering the job market.